-- 18.3.6 It is essential that insurance intermediaries act with integrity and high ethical standards.
-These relate to qualities of the individuals concerned, such as: - being honest, trustworthy and open

-- being reliable, dependable and respectful - not taking unfair advantage - not accepting or offering gifts where this might imply an improper obligation. - 18.3.7 The supervisor may wish to ensure that individuals acting as intermediaries are subject either to internal policies and procedures, or to the ethical standards of professional bodies, that require integrity. - 18.3.8 The supervisor may also wish to lay down their own expectations through the publication of a code of conduct with which intermediaries are required to comply.
-Codes of conduct should be complementary to the relevant legislation and may address any aspect of dealings between insurance intermediaries and their customers. - 18.3.9 Intermediary firms should operate procedures to assess the integrity of those acting as intermediaries on its behalf.
-Such procedures would be expected to include pre-employment checks as well as ongoing requirements.
-Pre-employment checks would include, amongst other things, checks for any criminal convictions and on employment history.
+- 18.3.5 It is essential that those carrying out the activity of insurance intermediation act with integrity and high ethical standards.
+These relate to the behaviour of the individuals concerned, such as: - being honest, trustworthy and open; - being reliable, dependable and respectful; - not taking unfair advantage; - not accepting or offering gifts where this might imply an improper obligation. - 18.3.6 The supervisor may require individuals carrying out the activity of insurance intermediation to be subject either to their organisation's internal policies and procedures, or to the ethical standards of professional bodies, that require integrity. - 18.3.7 The supervisor may establish its own expectations on integrity through, for example, the publication of codes of conduct with which such individuals are required to comply.
+Codes of conduct should be complementary to the relevant legislation and may address any aspect of dealings between insurance intermediaries and their customers. - 18.3.8 Intermediary organisations should have procedures to assess the integrity of those intermediating on their behalf.
+Such procedures should include pre-employment checks as well as ongoing requirements.
+Pre-employment checks should include, amongst other things, employment history, any civil liability, criminal convictions, administrative actions by regulatory agencies and self-regulatory organisations, or pending legal proceedings.